sim-daas/backend/Readme.md

-Here is the complete `README.md` file in Markdown format:

----

 # FastAPI & MongoDB Backend

 A FastAPI backend service integrated with MongoDB, designed to handle form submissions, feedback, and newsletter subscriptions.
 This API is built to be scalable, efficient, and easy to integrate with any frontend, deployed seamlessly on Render.com.